idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 Well, they're wrong but not *too* wrong which let's us play a trick.
-Let's put a copy of whatever I've generated here, on my dev system, in a :file:`build-bootstrap` directory which *all other systems* will use to get going.
+Let's put a copy of whatever I've generated here, on my dev system, in a :file:`src/build-bootstrap` directory which *all other systems* will use to get going.

-We can say that :program:`idio` depends on a locally created :file:`libc-api.h` and :file:`libc-api.idio` and have a specific rule to create those.
+We can say that :program:`bin/idio` depends on a locally created :file:`src/libc-api.h` and :file:`lib/libc-api.idio` and have a specific rule to create those.

-That specific rule can change the include paths for both the :lname:`C` compiler and :program:`idio` such that it uses the :file:`build-bootstrap` directories just for long enough to run :program:`idio-c-api-gen`.
+That specific rule can change the include paths for both the :lname:`C` compiler and :program:`bin/idio` such that it uses the :file:`src/build-bootstrap` directories just for long enough to run :program:`idio-c-api-gen`.

 Compiling this bootstrap version is likely to generate some warnings